 FameLab Malaysia started in 2015.
 The British Council collaborates with the Malaysian Industry- Government Group for High Technology (MIGHT) to deliver FameLab in Malaysia.

-Over 306 participants have taken part in the competition to date and this year attracting 53 applicants.
-This year it is open to all Malaysians who are 21–40 years old, study or work in science, engineering,technology, medicine or mathematics and passionate in public engagement
+Over 373 participants have taken part in the competition to date and this year attracting 67 applicants.
+This year it is open to all Malaysians who are above 21 years old, study or work in science, engineering,technology, medicine or mathematics and passionate in public engagement

-A total of 12 finalists are selected from Regional Heats held in February–March 2020 and will compete in the National Final on July 2020.
-The finalists were equipped with science communication skills through a two-day Masterclass organised by British Council on 7–8 March 2020.
-It was delivered by Quentin Cooper who is a science journalist, facilitator and had presented BBC Radio 4's Material World from 2000 to 2013.
+A total of 11 finalists are selected from Virtual Heats held in June 2021 and will compete in the National Final on September 2021.
+The finalists were equipped with science communication skills through a two-day Masterclass organised by British Council on 10 - 11 July 2021.
+It was delivered by Dallas Campbell who is a is a science television presenter and writer who have worked for the BBC for many year, and currently present a series for NatGeo called Science of Stupid.

 FAMELAB INTERNATIONAL HISTORY